-BCCM/ULC is a small and dedicated public collection, currently containing one of the largest collections of documented (sub)polar cyanobacteria worldwide.
+BCCM/ULC is a young public collection, currently hosting one of the largest repositories of documented (sub)polar cyanobacteria worldwide.

 Embedding